domsaut/domsaut.github.io/_posts/2021-12-18-Zetamac-Statistics.md

 mermaid: true
 ---

-In today\'s post, I step through how I developed a statistics dashboard an online maths game [Arithmetic Zetamac][1].
+In today\'s post, I step through how I developed a statistics dashboard for an online maths game [Arithmetic Zetamac][1].
 Zetamac is a minimalist online speed maths game which, although serves its purpose very well, does not have a native statistics dashboard or way to store your previous scores.
 As someone interested in tracking progress over time, I would track my scores on a google doc- a *very* labour intensive task.
 Today we will see how to automate local data storage using Selenium and produce a dashboard showing statistics using PySimpleGui.

 ---